BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-windows-Guide.md

 If you have not yet downloaded and ran the [BLOC](https://bloc.money/download) software to sync the blockchain and create a wallet, you need to [create your wallet](../../wallets/Making-a-Wallet) before start mining.

+## **Choose your mining pool**

+You can find a complete list of the BLOC mining pools available on the [BLOC MINING](https://bloc.money/mining) section of our website.
+We suggest you to select the nearest mining pool following your location for the best mining experience and results.

 ## **Default Developer Donation**

 By default, the XMR-STAK will donate 2% of the hashpower (2 minutes in 100 minutes) to XMR-stak developers pool.
 If you want to change that, you will need to [compile yourself XMR-stak for Windows](https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile_Windows.md) and edit [donate-level.hpp](https://github.com/fireice-uk/xmr-stak/blob/master/xmrstak/donate-level.hpp) before you build the binaries.

+We strongly recommend to leave this donation fee at least 1% to help the **XMR-stak** developers by providing regular updates.

 If you are ok with the 2% donation to the XMR-stak developers and use their binary and you can proceed with the following: